Skip to content

 Available builders

 • s.id() — UUID v7 string.
-Auto-generated if not provided.
+Auto-generated on insert if you don’t supply one.

 • s.string() — UTF-8 string.
 Chain .min(n), .max(n), .email(), .regex(/…/), .nullable(), .optional(), .default(value | () => value).